 20 June – 8 September 2013

 Collecting Gauguin offers a fascinating insight into the development of Gauguin’s reputation in the UK.

-The Courtauld Gallery holds the UK's most important collection of works by the Post-Impressionist master Paul Gauguin.
-Assembled by the pioneering collector Samuel Courtauld, it includes major paintings and works on paper as well as one of only two marble sculptures ever created by the artist.
+The Courtauld Gallery holds the UK’s most important collection of works by the Post-Impressionist master Paul Gauguin.
+Assembled by the pioneering collector Samuel Courtauld, it includes five major paintings, ten prints, as well as one of only two marble sculptures ever created by the artist.

 This special summer display presents the complete collection together with the loan of two important works by Gauguin formerly in Courtauld’s private collection: Martinique Landscape and Bathers at Tahiti.